What are Common Car Noises?

-Most likely, the weather seals around your car doors are crushed or worn thin.
+Most likely, the weather seals around your car doors are crushed or worn thin causing a whistling sound near your car door.
 The good news?
 This issue is easily fixed, and it shouldn’t cost an arm and a leg either.

 It’s best to get this fixed as quick as possible, as wind isn’t the only thing that will get through your weather stripping.
 We’re pretty sure you wouldn’t want to feel like you’ve stepped in a puddle every time you enter your vehicle.

 A hole in your car’s muffler is easy to diagnose, since the sound your car makes when you have one is unmistakable and extremely disruptive.
 You’ll want to get your car in the shop quickly for this issue, unless you want to make your neighbors angry, or become a regular at your local ear doctor.